ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/5/__2023-09-02_01-44-40-355000_cam.webp" description="Godla holding onto his reindeer steed." %}

 Observing how the nomads live, I began to truly understand the depth of his answer.
 Back in our hometowns, we reside in bustling cities governed by countless regulations.
-FIXME

 "Are you concerned about the upcoming winter?"

 Before sharing his thoughts, I'd like to provide some context for this question.
 Every November, the women migrate south to where the weather is milder and closer to the village.
-This enables them to stay nearer to their children, who attend the village school if they're of age, purchase supplies more conveniently, and reach a hospital faster in case of emergencies.
+This enables them to stay nearer to their children, who attend the village school if they're of school age, purchase supplies more conveniently, and reach a hospital faster in case of emergencies.
 Meanwhile, the men venture deep into the Taiga, tracking the reindeer, which thrive in the harsh winter conditions.
 They remain here with the reindeer, either in solitude or alongside others if their reindeer herds happen to converge.
 Generally, reindeer are not herded; the only reliable way to manage these particularly wild livestock is to tether their young near the campsite.

 Anyways, Godla confidently answered the question about his concerns for winter, stating that he's not afraid at all—in fact, he's excited.
 He added that if he misses his wife, he'll return after a month; otherwise, he'll extend his stay.
 They exchanged knowing glances and shared a laugh.